realrate/Causing/education.md

 Since estimating the regularization parameter for the 17,919 observations is a computational intensive task taking about 15 minutes, we estimated alpha once and pass it via the model data.

-All variables are observed, there are no latent variables.
-Our final variable of interest are the hourly wages.

 Note that in SymPy some operators are special, e.g. Max() instead of max().
 The observed potential experience is never negative, but this could occur